 In addition to play testing, we did a ton of research, scouring reviews both professional and on social media to get a general sense of how people felt about their keyboards.
 Any keyboards that had major quality issues were out of the running.

-We look for the same things we look for in any good keyboard:
+60% are more gaming focused, but we generally look for the same things we look for in the computer keyboard: